 Santa Cruz Mountains

 Fermentation: Whole-cluster pressed.
-Natural primary finished January 2016 and secondary finished by May 2016.
+Natural primary finished late July 2019, and secondary finished by October 2019.

-Organically farmed, hand-harvested, estate-grown Monte Bello grapes; whole cluster pressed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel fermentation and aging; minimum effective sulfur for this wine (30 ppm at the press, 46 ppm over the course of aging); bottled without filtration.
+Hand-harvested, estate-grown, organic Monte Bello grapes; whole cluster pressed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel fermentation and aging; minimum effective sulfur for this wine (35 ppm at juice barrel down, 55 ppm over the course of aging); bottled without filtration.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.